 When it is decided to initiate tube feeding it should be with specific goals for care in mind which are reviewed at regular intervals.
 Because the benefits or failures of tube feeding are likely to occur within 3-6 months following placement, periodic assessment is most important.
 Reassessments should focus on the achievement of specific goals of therapy identified with initial PEG placement.

 The Guidelines on Tube Feeding/Percutaneous Endoscopic Gastrostomy (PEGs) for Adults were originally developed by the PEGs Workgroup initially in 2004.
-The Guidelines were reviewed and revised by the PEGs Workgroup and approved by the Monroe County Medical Society Quality Collaborative in April 2017 with the next scheduled update in 2019.
-Special thanks to the PEG Tube Workgroup.
+The Guidelines were reviewed and revised by the PEGs Workgroup and approved by the Monroe County Medical Society Quality Collaborative in March 2020 with the next scheduled update in March 2022.
+Special thanks to the PEG Tube Guidelines Committee.

 Submit your email address to receive New York's MOLST Update.